vinceskahan/v5wiki/WeeWX-V4-user-defined-types.md

         info1 = config_dict['OtherXType']['info1']
         info2 = config_dict['OtherXtype']['info2']

-        # Pass the options on to the OtherXType class
+        # Instantiate an instance of the class OtherXType, using the options:
         self.xt = OtherXType(info1, info2)

         # Register the class